Order

 What is genetic screening?

-While the average time to receive a rare disease diagnosis is 5+ years*, Fore empowers you to identify risks before symptoms even appear.
+While the average time to receive a rare disease diagnosis is 5+ years*, Fore helps you identify risks before symptoms appear.

 *National Organization for Rare Disorders (NORD) reports an average of 5+ years for a rare disease diagnosis.
 Learn more.